confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

 However, streaming queries returning a table's entire materialized state *then* followed by changes is more consistent with the behavior of PIT queries on a table.
 This behavior is also likely what users want when issuing a streaming query against a table, and it is currently not straightforward to achieve.

-To get KSQL's current behavior with a streaming query against a table, users would simply use a simple, intuitive `WHERE` clause:
+To get KSQL's current behavior with a streaming query against a table, users would simply use an intuitive `WHERE` clause:

 ```sql
 SELECT * FROM table WHERE ROWTIME >= NOW